green-code-initiative/ecoCode/README.md

 You are a technical expert, a designer, a project manager, a CSR expert, an ecodesign expert...

-You want to offer the help of your company, help us to organize, communicate on the project?
+You want to offer the help of your company, help us to organize, communicate on the project ?

-You have ideas to submit to us?
+You have ideas to submit to us ?

-We are listening to you to make the project progress collectively, and maybe with you!
+We are listening to you to make the project progress collectively, and maybe with you !

 WE NEED YOU !